Inneren12/ARWeld/docs/stage.md

 ---

+### **S1-24: Unit test RolePolicy — QC can pass, Assembler cannot** ✅ COMPLETED

+**Goal:** Validate that the permission policy enforces QC's ability to pass inspections while preventing Assemblers from doing so.

+**What Was Implemented:**
+- Added targeted unit tests in `RolePolicyTest` using Truth assertions to check PASS_QC permission behavior for QC and Assembler roles.
+- Kept existing comprehensive RolePolicy coverage; new tests document the S1-24 acceptance explicitly.
+- Updated documentation to call out the test location and mark S1-24 coverage.

+**Acceptance Criteria Status:**
+- ✅ Role.QC.hasPermission(Permission.PASS_QC) returns true (validated by test).
+- ✅ Role.ASSEMBLER.hasPermission(Permission.PASS_QC) returns false (validated by test).
+- ✅ Documentation reflects the new test coverage.

+---

 ## Post-Sprint 6: Future Enhancements (Out of MVP Scope)

 The following are explicitly **NOT** in the MVP but may be roadmapped for future releases: